datawithdev/FuelPHP-Kickstart/README.md

 Available Tasks:
 ================
+I've included the following tasks to make your life a little easier.
+You may or may not need to run any or all of these tasks.
+If you are using git, I do recommend running the "git" task just to make sure certain files are ignored.

+###Writable
-**Writable** - use this if you are having issues with write permissions.
+use this if you are having issues with write permissions.

 	php oil r writable

+###Git
-**Git** - run this to add files to update your git index to assume these files unchanged.
+run this to add files to update your git index to assume these files unchanged.

 	php oil r git